|Nutrition Facts (per serving)|

-Dairy-free shortbread cookies will keep at room temperature in an airtight container for up to three days.
+Dairy-free shortbread cookies will keep at room temperature in an airtight container for up to three weeks.
 Be sure to let the shortbread cookies cool before storing them.
 Metal containers will keep shortbread cookies crisper than plastic containers.
-If storing a large batch, layer shortbread cookies between parchment paper.
+If storing a large batch, layer the shortbread cookies between parchment paper.

 Pack the shortbread cookie dough very tightly to ensure a more tender cookie.
 The dough can be refrigerated for up to a week and frozen for up to six weeks in an air-tight plastic container or freezer bag.
 Thaw in the container for 15 minutes at room temperature.
 Pack dough in containers, or shape slice-and-bake dough into logs or squares and wrap.
 To thaw, place in the refrigerator overnight before using.

 Make sure your soy margarine is unsalted, so you can control the amount of salt in the recipe.
 If your soy margarine is salted, leave out the 1/4 teaspoon salt.